kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

 🛠️ The PFCWD configuration should be present in the DUT’s `config_db.json` file to ensure it is active on boot.

-In case you're testing with **Aresone** hardware, set the PFC queue size to `4` by updating the `variable.py` file in the following location:
+In case you're testing with **Aresone** hardware, set the PFC queue size to `4` by updating the `variables.override.yml` file in the following location:

-**File:** `~/sonic-mgmt/tests/common/snappi_tests/variable.py`
+**File:** `~/sonic-mgmt/tests/snappi_tests/variables.override.yml`

 - Locate the line where the PFC queue size is defined and set it to `4`:
 - pfcQueueGroupSize = 4
+- If static port mapping is required, then set tx and rx ports under "variables.override.yml' file, if not we can use the flag "--enable-snappi-dynamic-ports" to assign the ports dynamically.
+Documentation can be found under https://github.com/sonic-net/sonic-mgmt/blob/master/tests/snappi_tests/static_vs_dynamic_port_selection.md.
+If we don't specify above flag, then it will use port mappings defined under "variables.override.yml" file.

 ## Running the test

 - Run Single-Dut case
-  - python3 -m pytest --inventory ../ansible/snappi-sonic --host-pattern sonic-s6100-dut1 --testbed vms-snappi-sonic --testbed_file ../ansible/testbed.yaml --show-capture=stdout --log-cli-level info --showlocals -ra --allow_recover --skip_sanity --disable_loganalyzer snappi_tests/rdma/test_name.py
+  - python3 -m pytest --inventory ../ansible/snappi-sonic --host-pattern sonic-s6100-dut1 --testbed vms-snappi-sonic --testbed_file ../ansible/testbed.yaml --show-capture=stdout --log-cli-level info --showlocals -ra --allow_recover --skip_sanity --disable_loganalyzer --topology tgen,any --enable-snappi-dynamic-ports snappi_tests/rdma/test_name.py
 - Run Multi-Dut case
-  - python3 -m pytest --inventory ../ansible/snappi-sonic --host-pattern all --testbed vms-snappi-sonic-multidut --testbed_file ../ansible/testbed.yaml --show-capture=stdout --log-cli-level info --showlocals -ra --allow_recover --skip_sanity --disable_loganalyzer snappi_tests/rdma/test_name.py
+  - python3 -m pytest --inventory ../ansible/snappi-sonic --host-pattern all --testbed vms-snappi-sonic-multidut --testbed_file ../ansible/testbed.yaml --show-capture=stdout --log-cli-level info --showlocals -ra --allow_recover --skip_sanity --disable_loganalyzer --topology tgen,any --enable-snappi-dynamic-ports snappi_tests/rdma/test_name.py
 - Provide the test case path correctly in above run commands.
 - Test script or code will remain intact even if docker image is destroyed unintentionally by keeping the code in the (mounted) local directory.